-I doubt you’ve ever worried about inadvertently joining a cult.
-“Only whack-o’s join cults,” you say, “I could never be like that …”
+You’ve likely never worried about inadvertently joining a cult.
+“Only whack-o’s join cults,” and, “I could never be like that …”

-Except that’s not quite right.
-Cults make crazy people.
-Cults take normal people—that is, as normal as any of us are—and upend how they understand the world.
-They change how individuals process reality, ultimately converting well-adjusted individuals into glossy-eyed true believers.
+What if cults take normal people—that is, as normal as any of us are—and upend how we understand the world.
+What if they do it slowly, methodically—and without any magic, voodoo, or overt conspiracy?
+And in so doing, they change how individuals process reality, ultimately converting well-adjusted individuals into glossy-eyed true believers.

-And maybe that’s what makes cults so very terrifying.
+And maybe this is what makes cults so terrifying.

 Our Systems of Meaning

-Every day, folks rely on systems and frameworks to help them understand and deal with the world.
-Whether religious, cultural, academic, ad hoc, or philosophical, our systems of meaning help us make sense of things.
-These ideologies are mostly helpful because they distill complexity, eliminate uncertainty, and empower us to act.
+Every day, folks depend on systems and frameworks to help them understand and deal with the world.
+Whether religious, cultural, academic, ad hoc, or philosophical, our systems of meaning help us make sense of reality as we see it.
+They shape how we see it.
+These systems of meaning are ideologies.
+And they are mostly helpful because they reduce complexity, eliminate uncertainty, and empower us to act.

 - Religions (Catholic, Baptist, Jewish, Muslim, Hindu)